tlongle/ceenth/README.md

 - Basic effects for sound manipulation (Tremolo & Vibrato)
 - Preset support (comes with four factory presets)
 - Waveform preview via a basic Oscilloscope
+- Basic support to play notes with your computer's keyboard

 ### **To implement:**